What is impact distribution?

 In this chapter:

-We’ll start by calling out some of the big changes that have happened in distribution over the past few years, and defining Impact Distribution in a little more detail.
+We’ll start by defining Impact Distribution in a little more detail.

-We’ll look at some different ways of doing it – sketching out a spectrum from keeping it simple and handing over completely to a distributor at one extreme, to doing it all yourself at the other, and using case studies to illustrate the points along it.
+We’ll look at some different ways to strike the right deal for your needs – sketching out a spectrum, from keeping it simple and handing it over completely to a distributor at one extreme, to doing it mostly yourself at the other – using case studies to illustrate the points along the way.

-We’ll break down some of the key Impact Distribution activities, like lobbying or online campaigning, and get you some ‘been there, done that’ advice from the experts.
+We’ll break down some of the core Impact Distribution activities that should not be underestimated, such as in-person events, lobbying or online campaigning, and get you some ‘been there, done that’ advice from the experts.

-And finally, we’ll help you draw up a quick checklist for your film – in case you get a distribution offer and need to make a fast decision.
+And finally, we’ll help you draw up a quick checklist for your film – in case you get a distribution offer and need to make a decision fast.

-Until recently, Distribution and Impact were pretty much separate issues – and they came in that order.
-You made a film, you sold it to a distributor or a broadcaster and then separately you organised some impact work (probably calling it ‘outreach’).
+Traditionally, distribution and impact were thought of as separate issues – and they came in that order.
+You made a film, you sold it to a distributor or a broadcaster and then, separately, you organised some impact work, probably calling it ‘outreach’.

 There were two separate questions: